awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartTranscriptionJob.md

  ** [OutputBucketName](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-OutputBucketName"></a>
 The location where the transcription is stored\.
 If you set the `OutputBucketName`, Amazon Transcribe puts the transcription in the specified S3 bucket\.
 When you call the [GetTranscriptionJob](API_GetTranscriptionJob.md) operation, the operation returns this location in the `TranscriptFileUri` field\.
 The S3 bucket must have permissions that allow Amazon Transcribe to put files in the bucket\.
 For more information, see [Permissions Required for IAM User Roles](https://docs.aws.amazon.com/transcribe/latest/dg/access-control-managing-permissions.html#auth-role-iam-user)\.
+Amazon Transcribe uses the default Amazon S3 key for server\-side encryption of transcripts that are placed in your S3 bucket\.
+You can't specify your own encryption key\.
 If you don't set the `OutputBucketName`, Amazon Transcribe generates a pre\-signed URL, a shareable URL that provides secure access to your transcription, and returns it in the `TranscriptFileUri` field\.
 Use this URL to download the transcription\.
 Type: String
 Pattern: `[a-z0-9][\.\-a-z0-9]{1,61}[a-z0-9]`